hirosystems/docs/docs/docs/introduction/openapi.md

 ### WebSocket sample

-The WebSocket components enabled you to subscribe to specific updates, enabling a near real-time display of updates on transactions and accounts.
+The WebSocket components enable you to subscribe to specific updates, providing a near real-time display of updates on transactions and accounts.

 ```js
 import { connectWebSocketClient } from '@stacks/blockchain-api-client';